eric-g/eric-g.github.io/_posts/2014-08-29-welcome-to-jekyll.markdown

 # tags: featured
 image: /assets/article_images/2014-08-29-welcome-to-jekyll/snip.JPG
 ---
-This is the place to start your searching about for images of bears.
+This is the place to start your searching for images of bears.

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll